A Global Spiritual Community: For A Changing World

 Bahá’u’lláh’s teachings aren’t about escaping the world—they’re about showing up in it better.

-The core principles:
+Exploring the core principles:

 Oneness of the world of humanity: The fundamental premise that all people are one family.